iva2k/pi-base/pi_base/README.md

 As part of the common_install.sh, VT1 and VT2 are removed from the normal system use, by disabling login on these VTs, which is done by masking getty@ttyN and autovt@ttyN systemd services for each of the VTs. common_install.sh uses INST_DISABLE_VTS environment variable (space-separated list of numbers) set by the app's install.sh, so the app's install.sh can decide which actual VTs to remove from system use by setting that variable.
 If app's install.sh does not set INST_DISABLE_VTS, no VTs will be disabled by default.

 User of the system can still switch between VTs by Ctrl+Alt+F{n} keys on the keyboard.
-With VT1 used for the main app, VT2 showing the manager, the remaining VTs can be either assigned by the app to do some other features (could imagine showing device test log on e.g. VT3, list of all found BLE devices on VT4, etc.), or if the app installer leaves VTs enabled, they will have regular virtual terminals with logind/getty so user can (be instructed to) login and invoke normal Linux commands on the command line.
+With VT1 used for the main app, VT2 showing the manager, the remaining VTs can be either assigned by the app to do some other features (could imagine showing appliance events log on e.g. VT3, list of all found BLE devices on VT4, etc.), or if the app installer leaves VTs enabled, they will have regular virtual terminals with logind/getty so user can (be instructed to) login and invoke normal Linux commands on the command line.
 VT7 can be given to the Graphical login / desktop GUI if so desired (be carefull with that, as X may decide to switch to its GUI and steal the display from VTx).

 Note: Occasionally VT display stops updating and responding to Ctrl+Alt+F{n} keys, while SSH connection continues working and VT's can be accessed via `conspy`.
 One cause was noticed if a swap file is corrupted (error can be found is dmesg or /var/log/syslog).
 Do `sudo rm /var/swap && reboot`, the swap file will be recreated.
 Another fix is to shutdown and power off, then power on again (simple reboot does not seem to help).